310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 Well, no matter.
 I’ll know once I ask him.

-Hehe, alright then, Shinkai-kun.
+Heheh, alright then, Shinkai-kun.
 I’m happy we got to talk.
 Oh, and… you cleaned the pool in my stead, right?
 I really do appreciate it.

 <th>(Just thinking about how he managed to clean the pool in one night is a little unsettling, but…)</th>